 There is no letter grade for any of the modules.
-You will earn the Collections Management for Costume and Textiles Professional Designation upon successful completion of all modules, including the Fieldwork module.
-You will receive a certificate of completion that will serve as a permanent record of your accomplishment.
+You will earn the Ghostwriting Professional Designation upon successful completion of all 10 skills taught throughout the 10 modules, and the Professional Ghostwriting / Politics module.
+You will receive a certificate that will serve as a permanent record of your accomplishment.

 Do I need to purchase any textbooks?

 No, all books and materials are included in the registration fee.
 You will also be sent a headset with microphone that is yours to keep after you complete the program.